-- Lorikeet feeding – nothing compares to watching the excitement of a child as they try and feed a lorikeet that has perched on their head.
+- Lorikeet feeding – nothing compares to watching a child’s excitement as they try to feed a lorikeet that has perched on their head.

-- Sheep dog show – a hilarious show and a favourite with the kids.
-You simply won’t believe how clever these dogs are!
+- Sheepdog show – a hilarious show and a favourite with the kids.
+You won’t believe how clever these dogs are!

 Food And Shop Options

-You can absolutely bring your lunch to Lone Pine Koala Sanctuary and lots of cold water is recommended.
-There is a cafe onsite that offers all the standard type food.
-They do great chips and sausage sizzles on most weekends and plenty of healthy options like sandwiches etc. If you order hot food you will be given a buzzer allowing you to head off with your kids and sit and wait for your meal.
-There are bountiful places to sit and eat at Lone Pine Koala Sanctuary with many of the allocated lunch areas situated next to koalas.
+If you order hot food, you will be given a buzzer, allowing you to head off with your kids and sit and wait for your meal.
+There are bountiful places to sit and eat at Lone Pine Koala Sanctuary, with many of the allocated lunch areas situated next to koalas.

-There are obviously bathrooms at Lone Pine Koala Sanctuary.
+There are several accessible bathrooms at Lone Pine Koala Sanctuary.

 Lone Pine Koala Sanctuary – What you need to know

-- It is open 7 days a week and is open on most public holidays so check their website before you go (link is down the bottom of the review).
+- It is open 7 days a week and is open on most public holidays, so check their website before you go (the link is down the bottom of the review).

 Educational Opportunities at Lone Pine Koala Sanctuary